EdwinKuttappi/fastpage1/_posts/2022-12-13-SDSTEMStartup.md

 2. Kris, do you still work at Twitter?

-Kris: No, I dont work at Twitter anymore, I actually work at a company called Mysten Labs now
+Kris: No, I don't work at Twitter anymore, I actually work at a company called Mysten Labs now

 Mr Mortensen: Ever Since Elon Musk said he was going to buy the company, Kris knew that he needed to search for another job based on prior experiences.

 3. What do you think is the most important skill to have?

-Kris: I found the most useful overtime to be Continous Learning and the thing is not just learning a specific programming langugage, but learning how to learn efficently and grasp the most information.
+Kris: I found the most useful overtime to be Continuous Learning and the thing is not just learning a specific programming language, but learning how to learn efficiently and grasp the most information.
 Don't really be concerned and everything will fall into place.

-Kathyleen: 100%, Continous Learning as well as learn to be adaptive because of my career path, I had seen many things happen during these 35 years and it is important that you are adapative to change.
+Kathyleen: 100%, Continuous Learning as well as learn to be adaptive because of my career path, I had seen many things happen during these 35 years and it is important that you are adaptive to change.
 The Best Technical People I've worked with are people who listen to the requirements and translate it into technology.

 4. What is the most important thing you have seen while working?